H.I.V.E.

-The H.I.V.E., which stands for the Hierarchy of International Vengeance and Extermination, is a fictional terrorist organization appearing in American comic books published by DC Comics.
+The Hierarchy of International Vengeance and Extermination (H.I.V.E.) is a fictional terrorist organization appearing in American comic books published by DC Comics.

 The H.I.V.E. organization has appeared in Teen Titans and the fourth season of The CW show Arrow.

 Publication history

-The H.I.V.E. first appeared in The New Teen Titans #2 and were created by Marv Wolfman and George Pérez.
+H.I.V.E. first appeared in The New Teen Titans #2 and was created by Marv Wolfman and George Pérez.

 Fictional team history

-1st incarnation
+First incarnation

 The H.I.V.E.
-Master gathered seven unnamed criminal scientists to assist him in taking over the world and eliminating Superman and the Teen Titans.
-H.I.V.E.'s first known plot involved kidnapping Lois Lane and removing her memories.
-They subsequently attempted to learn more about the return of Superman Island from space, and hired Deathstroke the Terminator to kill the New Titans.
-H.I.V.E. was also responsible for turning Deathstroke's son Grant Wilson into Ravager.
+Master gathers seven unnamed criminal scientists to assist him in taking over the world and eliminating Superman and the Teen Titans.
+H.I.V.E.'s first known plot involves kidnapping Lois Lane and removing her memories.
+They subsequently attempt to learn more about the return of Superman Island from space, and hire Deathstroke to kill the New Titans.
+H.I.V.E. is also responsible for turning Deathstroke's son Grant Wilson into Ravager.

 Later, the H.I.V.E.
 Mistress murdered her husband and took control of his organization.
-Although clearly insane, she nevertheless garnered the same obedience from her underlings as her husband once did.
-She initiated an ambitious scheme called Operation: Waterworks wherein she attempted to destroy the underwater city of Atlantis.
-This was meant to be little more than a display of power which she would then use to blackmail world leaders into surrendering to the H.I.V.E.
-The Mistress' plan alerted the attention of former Titans members Aqualad and Aquagirl who in turn sought assistance from the Titans.
-The Teen Titans journeyed to the H.I.V.E.'s undersea base for one final confrontation.
-They succeeded in staving off the attack against Atlantis and also crippled the H.I.V.E.'s station.
-Knowing that defeat was near, the H.I.V.E.
-Mistress refused to be taken alive.
-She murdered her Inner Circle then took her own life.
-With her demise, this incarnation of the H.I.V.E. was gone forever.
+Although clearly insane, she garners the same obedience from her underlings as her husband.
+The H.I.V.E.
+Mistress initiates an ambitious scheme called Operation: Waterworks wherein she attempts to destroy the underwater city of Atlantis.
+This scheme is meant to be little more than a display of power which she will use to blackmail world leaders into surrendering to H.I.V.E.
+The Mistress' plan alerts the attention of former Titans members Aqualad and Aquagirl, who seek assistance from the Titans.
+The Teen Titans journey to H.I.V.E.'s undersea base, where they starve off the attack against Atlantis and cripple H.I.V.E.'s station.
+The H.I.V.E.
+Mistress, refusing to be taken alive, kills the members of her Inner Circle before killing herself.

-Remnants of this incarnation of the H.I.V.E. were revealed to have become members of the Wildebeest Society.
+Remnants of this incarnation of H.I.V.E. were revealed to have become members of the Wildebeest Society, led by Jericho.

-2nd incarnation
+Second incarnation

-The second incarnation of the H.I.V.E. was established by Adeline Kane, Deathstroke's ex-wife.
-They were tracked down by Tartarus, led by Vandal Savage and made up of Gorilla Grodd, Lady Vic, Red Panzer, Siren, and Cheshire.

-The H.I.V.E. is later seen as members of Alexander Luthor Jr.'s Secret Society of Super Villains with the H.I.V.E. falling under the leadership of Queen Bee.
+The second incarnation of H.I.V.E. is established by Adeline Kane, Deathstroke's ex-wife.
+This incarnation of the group later appears as part of Alexander Luthor Jr.'s Secret Society of Super Villains, having fallen under the control of Queen Bee.